alexniedreacn/buildQueue/README.md

 See `php app.php` for more details on the usage.

+# Quirks
+It's worth noting that, *by default*, the app creates a PR instead of direct commits to master.
+Change this behaviour at our own risk.

 # Known drawbacks
 * Currently only building test environment is supported